gogamarra/SIEM-SplunkMonitoring/README.md

 - Analyze administrator logs that document a brute force attack.
 Then, create a baseline of the ordinary amount of administrator bad logins and determine a threshold to indicate if a brute force attack is occurring.

 ### Results
-- //////// **Upload admin logs** ////////
+////////// **Upload admin logs** //////////

 ![LoadAdminLog](./images/4-01-LoadAdminLog.jpg)

-- //////// **Identify Time of Brute Force** ////////
+////////// **Identify Time of Brute Force** //////////

 ![BruteTime](./images/4-02-BruteTime.jpg)

-- //////// **Determine a baseline of normal activity** ////////
+////////// **Determine a baseline of normal activity** //////////

-- The baseline of normal activity is between 0 and 23 events per hour based on the timeframe history of the logged events, which is approximately 35 hours.
+The baseline of normal activity is between 0 and 23 events per hour based on the timeframe history of the logged events, which is approximately 35 hours.

-- The minimum brute-force activity for this incident was 34 events per hour.
+The minimum brute-force activity for this incident was 34 events per hour.
 This leaves a gap of 23-33 events that could be either normal activity or malicious in future activity.
 A hacker could potentially use “rates of events” in the gap window to mask themselves from detection.
 Given that both future normal and malicious activity could have an unknown statistical deviation +/-, the alert threshold should be set to 28, the midpoint of the gap window.
 If we could obtain more historical files to determine what is “normal”, the threshold could be revised.

-- //////// **Create Brute Force Attack Alert Notification** ////////
+////////// **Create Brute Force Attack Alert Notification** //////////

-Creating SPL
-Researching Splunk Documentation, there is an “earliest” command that filters based on the default _time field to retrieve a specific range of records based on parameter set
+Within SPL, there is an **“EARLIEST”** command that filters based on the default _time field to retrieve a specific range of records based on parameter set.

+The ALERT will be based on an <ins>hourly</ins> check.

-In this case, we want to search for records whose timestamp is within the last 60 minutes and status = “An account failed to login.
+Therefore, I want to search for records whose timestamp is within the last 60 minutes and status = **“An account failed to login"**.

-Based on the following print screens, enter search SPL as follows with earliest=-60m which commands to only search for records generated in the last hour.: source="administrator_logs.csv" host="gamarra" sourcetype="csv" name="An account failed to log on" earliest=-60m | table name _time src_ip
+Based on the following print screens, enter search SPL as follows with earliest=-60m which commands to only search for records generated in the last hour:

+- **source="administrator_logs.csv" host="gamarra" sourcetype="csv" name="An account failed to log on" earliest=-60m | table name _time src_ip**

- As a test, I ran the report with the earliest command set to detect records in the uploaded logs.
+ As a <ins>preliminary test</ins>, I ran the report with the earliest command set to detect records in the uploaded logs.
 The test setting would be “earliest= - 213120”.
-Results were returned thus confirming validity of command.
+Results were returned thus confirming validity of the **“EARLIEST”** command.

 ![AlertBrute1](./images/4-03-CreateAlertBrute1.jpg)
 ![AlertBrute2](./images/4-04-CreateAlertBrute2.jpg)

-Set  earliest=-60m for production level alert.
+- For the alert to go into production, set **earliest=-60m**

 ![AlertBrute3](./images/4-05-CreateAlertBrute3.jpg)

-Creating Hourly Alert
+- Configuring an Hourly Alert in Splunk
-On the search window, click SAVE AS and select ALERT.
-Complete as follows
+In the search window, click SAVE AS and select ALERT.
+Complete as follows:

-Title:  Hourly Attack Check
+- Title:  Hourly Attack Check
-Description: Check for DDOS attach by failed login attempts” Alert Type:  Scheduled EVERY HOUR
+- Description: Check for DDOS attach by failed login attempts”
+- Alert Type:  Scheduled EVERY HOUR
-Trigger alert when:  Number of results is Greater than 24 Add Action : select SEND EMAIL
+- Trigger alert when:  Number of results is Greater than 24
+- Add Action : select SEND EMAIL
-To: soc@vandalay.com
+- To: soc@vandalay.com
-Priority: highest
+- Priority: highest
-Click SAVE
+- Click SAVE
-Screenshots as follows:
+- Screenshots as follows:

 ![AlertBrute4](./images/4-06-CreateAlertBrute4.jpg)
 ![AlertBrute5](./images/4-07-CreateAlertBrute5.jpg)